farthinder/Proxmox-Encrypted-Remote-Backup/README.md

 The script is executed by a Proxmox backup job several times (phases) during the backup job, at every execution it´s given information about the backup job which is collected in a job file.

-Below several $variables are mentioned, these are found in ProxmoxEncryptedBackupSettings.py
+Below several $variables are mentioned, these are found in ProxmoxEncryptedBackupSettings.py Encryption is done with default gpg ciphers which on my machine is AES256.
+The encryption/upload can be done multi-threaded by setting $threads, but it´s not recommended as in most cases the speed of $gpgOutputDirectory will be your bottle neck.

 ### Phases
 There are four main phases in a Proxmox backup: